Period Spaces for Hodge Structures in Equal Characteristic: Background from Rigid Analytic and Berkovich Geometry

 The relation between Berkovich spaces, rigid analytic spaces, and formal schemes is as follows.
-To every strictly $L$-analytic space $X$ which is Hausdorff one can associate a quasi-separated rigid analytic space
+With every strictly $L$-analytic space $X$ which is Hausdorff one can associate a quasi-separated rigid analytic space

 see \cite[\S1.6]{Berkovich2}.
 Recall that a rigid analytic space is called \emph{quasi-separated} if the intersection of any two affinoid subdomains is a finite union of affinoid subdomains.
 To describe the subcategories on which the functor $X\mapsto X^\rig$ is an equivalence we need the following terminology.
 A topological Hausdorff space is called \emph{paracompact} if every open covering $\{U_i\}_i$ has a locally finite refinement $\{V_j\}_j$, where \emph{locally finite} means that every point has a neighborhood which meets only finitely many of the $V_j$.
 On the other hand an admissible covering of a rigid analytic space is said to be \emph{of finite type} if every member of the covering meets only finitely many of the other members.
 A rigid analytic space over $L$ is called \emph{quasi-paracompact} if it possesses an admissible affinoid covering of finite type.
 Similarly we define the notions \emph{of finite type} and \emph{quasi-paracompact} also for (an open covering of) an admissible formal $R$-scheme.